dhivvyesh/My-info/Green Warriors - Eco Project Evidence Folder/README.md

-# Warriors Eco – Sustainability & Waste Management Initiative
+# Green Warriors – Sustainability & Waste Management Initiative

 ## Overview
 Warriors Eco is a community-driven initiative co-founded by Dhivvyesh Kumar, aimed at promoting sustainable living and waste management practices in a residential complex of over 400 households.
 The initiative focuses on eco-awareness, civic engagement, and hands-on implementation of environmental principles in everyday life.